instaloader/instaloader/README.rst

 **Instaloader**

-- downloads **public and private profiles, hashtags, user stories and feeds**,
+- downloads **public and private profiles, hashtags, user stories, feeds and saved media**,

 - downloads **comments, geotags and captions** of each post,